2023 tours sold out!

 Leaving Fes we head to the Sahara desert!
 We’ll travel the famous Route of a Thousand Kasbahs, following in the steps of the camel trains that once plied these ancient roads, passing endless palm groves, stopping at desert oases and visiting womens’ carpet and embroidery co-operatives along the way.
 While in the Sahara we’ll have the experience of a lifetime – a sunset camel ride to a remote desert camp where we’ll sleep in tents under the stars and enjoy traditional Berber hospitality.
 Continuing through the desert we’ll reach the UNESCO World Heritage-listed Ait Ben Haddou whose kasbahs and stunning scenery may be familiar to you from dozens of Hollywood films and TV series.
 While in Ait Ben Haddou we’ll enjoy a botanical dyeing session with the women from a local carpet co-op.

 Lastly, we arrive in our final destination – the pink city; beautiful, bustling, exotic Marrakech.
 We’ll explore its medina and the famous public square Jemaa el Fna where snake charmers and storytellers enthral the crowds.
-We’ll tour the best local museums and visit a handcraft co-op where disabled women are supported to earn a living from their embroidery and seamstress skills.
-We’ll take a traditional embroidery class in Marrakech with some of the very accomplished local women and a zellige (mosaic tiles) class on our penultimate day.
+We’ll tour the best local carpet and handcraft museums and visit a co-operative where disabled women are supported to earn a living from their embroidery and seamstress skills.
+We’ll take a traditional embroidery class in Marrakech with some of the very accomplished local women and finally on our penultimate day, a leatherwork class during which we’ll each create our own pair of babouches (traditional Moroccan leather slippers).
 Our time here also includes a visit to the stunning Jardin Majorelle in Marrakech and its associated museum of traditional Amazigh (Berber) culture, exquisite dress and textiles.
 The nearby Yves Saint Laurent gallery is also a treat not to be missed.

 - 15 nights accommodation as per the itinerary

-- meals as per the itinerary (daily breakfasts, 4 lunches, 8 dinners)
+- meals as per the itinerary (daily breakfasts, 4 lunches, 8 dinners, drinks not included)

 - local English speaking guide throughout the tour